 There are many SEO softwares out there that track keyword rankings, but Google has the most accurate and up-to-date information about the keywords your site ranks for on a daily basis.
 In this way, Google, or software built over Google’s API, is the only source of truth for how your URL is performing in search right now.

-If you want to earn more keyword rankings and drive organic traffic from search, GSC is the best platform available.
-Beyond keyword tracking, the platform empowers you to perform other key SEO actions that will improve site visibility and ensure that Google is crawling and indexing your site as efficiently as possible.
+If you want to earn more keyword rankings and drive organic traffic from search, Google Search Console and GSC-powered analytics are the best available.
+Beyond keyword tracking plus providing site owners with crawl-request capabilities, the platform empowers you to perform key SEO actions that will improve site visibility and ensure that Google is crawling and indexing your site as efficiently as possible.

 There are many features that Google Search Console offers webmasters to understand their search engine performance and elevate their usability to meet Google’s standards.

 Get a general overview of your website’s SEO performance

 Inspect any URL in your domain for search query data, indexing, crawling, and mobile usability